earth-metal/ugladq2/README.md

 Gladiator Bot Downloads & Documentation
 ---------------
-As of 2018, the original Gladiator downloads and documentation for 32-bit Windows and Linux are available at http://mrelusive.com/oldprojects/gladiator/download.shtml.htm
+As of April 2018, the original Gladiator downloads and documentation for 32-bit Windows and Linux are available at http://mrelusive.com/oldprojects/gladiator/download.shtml.htm

 Building
 ---------------